Atllkks10/Atllkks10/README.md

 Welcome to my profile.
-I am a freshman CS student at Bilkent University.
+I am a sophomore CS student at Bilkent University.